Putting the Chic in Psychic

 I’d begun to think of him as a fixture in my life, as reliable as the ground or the air, so with that kind of news, I naturally expected to anticipate missing him.
 What I didn’t anticipate was the shaft of hurt that stabbed through me, threatening to double me over.
 For a second I couldn’t even move.

 Problems at home.
 The phrase rattled around in my skull like a pinball in a clothes dryer.
-Because home was not here.
-Damon lived across the country with houses in Europe and South America.
-This place wasn’t home.
-He hadn’t even been looking for real estate in the area.
-It hadn’t occurred to me that he’d leave eventually and I wasn’t prepared for the idea.
+Because his home was not here.
+It hadn’t occurred to me that he’d leave eventually, and I wasn’t prepared for the idea.

 He just said he didn’t know how long he’d be gone, I reminded myself.
 He’s planning to come back.
-You’ve been whining about having some time to yourself.
+He’s been looking at real estate so he can move his ass here.
+Besides, you’ve been whining about having some time to yourself.
 Now you get to have it, so quit being such a baby.

 I decided that silence was the best way not to make a total ass of myself.
 I got up and disposed of our garbage.
-Damon was still tapping away on his phone, so I grabbed purse and cup and started back toward the hotel.
+Damon was still tapping away on his phone as we started back toward the hotel.
 He fell in beside me, barely looking up from his screen.
 Since he was in a hurry, I kept a brisk pace, Ajax trotting happily beside me.
-I didn’t use a leash or a collar on him.
-I wasn’t sure he’d put up with either, after what he’d suffered, and he stuck to me like glue.

 He tore himself away from his phone long enough to glance at me.
 “No. I’ll have the hotel shuttle take me.”